-What Is Ptosis (Droopy Eyelids, Droopy Eyes)?
+What is Ptosis (Droopy Eyelids, Droopy Eyes)?

-The droop can occur on one or both eyelids and ranges from mild to severe.
+Eyelid ptosis, also called blepharoptosis, is drooping of the upper eyelid.
+It can occur in one or both eyelids and ranges from mild to severe.

-Mild ptosis may not be very noticeable nor cause any vision problems.
-Severe ptosis can obstruct the vision partially or entirely.
+- Mild ptosis might not be noticeable nor cause any vision problems.

 Symptoms of Ptosis